- Switching Electricity Providers

 A quick way to save on your electricity bill, without changing your habits is to compare the cost of offers from electricity providers.
-You can compare gas and electricity plans online with iSelect, where you’ll be able to clearly see different plans side by side.
+You can compare gas and electricity plans online from iSelect’s range of providers, where you’ll be able to clearly see different plans side by side.
 Or you can call us on 13 19 20 to speak with one of our expert energy advisors.

 10. Save Money Using Solar Energy